 My inner voice is roaring: The overheated room, the sleeping children, the people outside, the flickering lights in front of the room and the knocking on the door.
 Wake up.
 There is something wrong.

 I remember, all the time today I had those negative vibrations.
 That kind of gloomy and bad previsions!

 By pressing the button, the watch shows 10:15 p.m.

 “No, it is definitely too late for visitors,“ I’m talking to myself.

-My brain finally works and is now giving strong signals for a highest alarm level.
+My brain finally works and my alarm bells are ringing.
 I will surely find out at a moment why the crowd is in front of the hotel room.
-The bad feeling in the stomach becomes worst.
+The bad feeling in the stomach becomes worse.
 Damn, these bad omen today.
 Something is wrong, absolutely not okay!
-After the people see me behind the glass pane, immediately the pressed discussions ends.
+After the people see me behind the glass pane, immediately the pressed discussions end.

 Carefully, I’m opening the door a little just now.

 “May I have a look into the room, sir?” asks an elderly woman in good English but breathlessly.
 She probably knocked.
 The woman looks at me, but avoids direct eye contact.
 She is not very tall and of a stout build.
 A laminated ID hangs in front of her stomach, and she sweats and breathes alarmingly short.